djmarques/circStudio/README.rst

 **pyActigraphy Lite**
 ================
 Open-source python package for actigraphy and light exposure data visualization and analysis. pyActigraphy Lite is intended to be a minimalist version of PyActigraphy, minimizing dependency conflicts.
+It removes support for the accelerometer package (Axivity and Activinsights).
+It also does not include Numba support, with might make it might make matrix computations slower.
+However, it can be installed in recent versions of Python.

 Citation